bocoup/web-platform-contribution-guide/guidebook.md

 ### Start a Community Group

 If you’re interested in facilitation and consensus building without the overhead of editing a specification, starting a CG is a great way to go.
 Anyone can start a community group at the W3C.
 Community groups are great places to flesh out a technology area and it’s intersection with the web.
 Community groups can be used in many different ways.
 One very effective way to work is to start a CG, and as the CG Chair invite people from outside the W3C in the domain of the CG to give feedback on their pain points for the web.
 Then take those pain points, synthesize them into use cases and bring them to existing working groups to include in their existing standardization workflows.
-In 2011, the games community group did just this, producing a set of use cases and bringing them to various working groups to be addressed. ~8 years later nearly all of the game developer pain points for the web have been addressed.
+In 2011, the games community group did just this, producing a set of use cases and bringing them to various working groups to be addressed.
+Around 8 years later nearly all of the game developer pain points for the web have been addressed.
 You can one of the initial Games CG reports from 2011 here:   [https://docs.google.com/a/bocoup.com/document/pub?id=1fs1hpZvP05ViEWtaLSmNQUV_PW2jCWS5Oe2GAdBKgl0](https://docs.google.com/a/bocoup.com/document/pub?id=1fs1hpZvP05ViEWtaLSmNQUV_PW2jCWS5Oe2GAdBKgl0)

 ## Case Study Examples